 Our favourite rooms

-If you’re a real vistaholic, 328 is a Grand Suite on the corner, with the best possible sea view.
-We of course love the high-ceilinged Grand Suites which overlook the ocean but that glory comes at a price.
+If you’re a real vistaholic, 328 is a Royal Suite on the corner, with the best possible sea view.
+We of course love the high-ceilinged Royal Suites which overlook the ocean but that glory comes at a price.
 Light sleepers may want to request a room that is not next to the lift.

 Enjoy some shade from the hot South Florida sun, reclining on one of the elegant white sunloungers flanking the secluded courtyard pool; alternatively soak in the rays and city's skyline at the rooftop pool.